Research

 Platform and device security

-Applying systems techniques to Android, Bluetooth, networking, and IoT environments where visibility and protection often compete with resource limits.
+Security techniques for Android, Bluetooth, networking, and IoT, with visibility and protection under resource constraints.

 eBPF tracing overhead analysis